wileyyugioh/NylonSock/README.md

 UsrSock& getUsrSock(unsigned int pos):

 All ClientSockets are stored in a vector in the Server class.
 You can access a particular client if you want by the pos, and this function will return a reference to it.

 ##ClientSocket class

+Constructor:

+Takes in a NylonSock::Socket as an argument.

+The template takes in a ClientSocket class or any inherited class.

+###Functions

 void on